 Before you come, ask your mobile phone provider to unlock your phone so you can use it internationally.
 Then when you arrive at the airport, get a local SIM with a prepaid plan, which is super cheap.
 For example, with Maxis, it currently costs 6 Ringgit (about $1.50 USD) for 7 days of service with 150mb of data.
 That’s literally 40 times cheaper than some international phone plans offered by US cell phone service providers.

-Uber is awesome here.
+Grab (a rideshare app similar to Uber) is awesome here.
 Not only does it cost less than half of taxis, the cars and drivers are way nicer and you won’t get ripped off.
 Some Malaysian taxi drivers (especially in KL) will try to rip you off and whine like babies when you insist they use the meter.
-Avoid these hassles by using Uber instead.
+Avoid these hassles by using Grab instead.
 Bonus: no money changes hands.
 It’s all done via the app and your credit card.
-Note, you will need your mobile phone with a local number to use Uber (hence, the importance of point #3 on this list).
+Note, you will need your mobile phone with a local number to use Grab (hence, the importance of point #3 on this list).

 5. Make some damned plans.